Stretched Resolution Calculator

 Neither mode changes your actual in-game FOV value — both render the same scene.
 Stretched simply distributes fewer horizontal pixels across more physical screen width, making everything appear wider.

-How to use
+How to use Stretched Resolution Calculator

 Enter your native resolution

-Type your monitor's native resolution or click a preset button (1920x1080, 2560x1440, 3840x2160) to auto-fill the width and height.
+Type your monitor's native resolution width and height, or click a preset button (1920x1080, 2560x1440, 3840x2160) to auto-fill.

 Choose a target aspect ratio

-Select a target aspect ratio tab such as 4:3, 5:4, or 16:10.
-You can also enter a custom ratio for non-standard setups.
+Select a target aspect ratio tab: 4:3 (most common for CS2), 5:4 (subtle stretch), or 16:10.
+Enter a custom ratio for non-standard setups.

-Review stretched dimensions
+Review the stretched dimensions

 Compare the visual difference

-Check the side-by-side viewport comparison to see how stretched mode reshapes your view relative to native resolution, or click a popular competitive preset to auto-fill.
+Check the side-by-side viewport comparison to see how stretched mode reshapes your view.
+Or click a competitive preset (1280x960, 1440x1080, 1024x768) to auto-fill popular CS2 pro setups.

-What is stretched resolution in gaming?
+What is stretched resolution in competitive gaming?

 What is the difference between stretched and black bars?

-Does stretched resolution give a competitive advantage?
+Does stretched resolution actually give a competitive advantage?

-Does stretched resolution affect FPS?
+Does stretched resolution improve FPS?

 Can I use stretched resolution on a 1440p or 4K monitor?